How To Purify Water With Sunlight: The Sunny Tricks

-SODIS efficiency relies on the physical condition of the plastic bottle, up to scratches or the other sign of wear lessening the efficiency of SODIS.
+SODIS efficiency relies on the physical condition of the plastic bottle, up to scratches or other signs of wear, lessening the efficiency of SODIS.
 Old, heavily scratched and blind bottles need to replace.

 Shape of containers

-The intensity of the UV radiation becomes lessen with the increase of water depth.
-If the depth of water is 10 cm and turbidity of 26 NTU, UV-A radiation reduces to 50%.
+The intensity of the UV radiation becomes lessened with the increase of water depth.
+If the water depth is 10 cm and turbidity is 26 NTU, UV-A radiation reduces to 50%.
 Soft PET bottles are found easily and most appreciating for SODIS application.

 Leaching of bottle material

-There are some questions in people mind whether plastic drinking water containers remove toxic components or chemical from water or not.
+There are questions about whether plastic drinking water containers remove toxic components or chemicals from water.
 The Swiss Federal Laboratories for Materials Testing and Research tested diffusions of phthalates or adipates from reused and new PET bottles during solar exposure.

-The result found in water after 17 hours is 60 degrees C; water is far below than WHO standard of drinking water.
-At the same way, the concentration of adipate and phthalate is higher in tap water.
+The result found in the water after 17 hours is 60 degrees C; water is far below the WHO drinking water standard.
+In the same way, the concentration of adipate and phthalate is higher in tap water.

 Think about the PET bottles of water.
-A report published by the researchers from the University of Heidelberg released of antimony from the PET bottles for mineral and soft drinks stored for few months in the supermarket.
+A report published by researchers from the University of Heidelberg released antimony from the PET bottles for mineral and soft drinks stored for a few months in the supermarket.

 Regrowth of bacteria

-If you remove it from sunlight, the rest of bacteria will reproduce again in the dark.
-This is the outcome of a study in 2010 that just ten parts per million of hydrogen peroxide is very active to prevent the regrowth of wild Salmonella.
+If you remove it from sunlight, the rest of the bacteria will reproduce again in the dark.
+This is the outcome of a study in 2010 that just ten parts per million of hydrogen peroxide is very active in preventing the regrowth of wild Salmonella.